What is Software Firewall? Key Types and How It Works

 What is Software Firewall?

-So, a firewall, in general, helps you control what enters and exits your system.
+People talk about protecting computers or networks from threats.
+Well, there is something many users want to understand as cyberattacks keep increasing.
+A firewall, in general, helps you control what enters and exits your system.
 But when it comes to software firewalls, things work slightly differently.

 This blog will give you a deep understanding of ‘what is a software firewall?’.
 You will understand how it works and its key types.
 Also, learn where it fits in network security threats and cloud environments.